romey101/learningchallange/README.md

- 🌍 Hello World: Marams Learning Challenge
+🌍 Hello World: Marams Learning Challenge.

 📝 Project Description
  - Hello World: Learning Challenge Our first individuL challange.
 We are suppoosed to mock the UI using swift IOS.
 And apply MVVM design pattern.

-Requirements :-
+✅ Requirements :-

-SwiftUi
+- SwiftUi.
-- iOS 15.0 or later
+- iOS 15.0 or later.
-- Xcode 16.0 or later
+- Xcode 16.0 or later.

 🛠 Features